sara-nl/swiftdocs/source/Pages/Clients/how_to_use_swift.rst

 ----------
 S3curl can be downloaded from https://github.com/rtdp/s3curl.

-More information on S3 clients may be found at the :ref:`S3 page <s3>`.
+More information on S3 clients may be found at the :ref:`S3 <s3>` page.

 Curl
 ----

-Information about accessing SWIFT through the **curl** command is given on the :ref:`curl pages <curl>`.
+Information about accessing SWIFT through the **curl** command is given on the :ref:`curl <curl>` page.

 Cyberduck
 ---------

-Information about accessing SWIFT through Cyberduck is provided on the :ref:`cyberduck pages <cyberduck>`.
+Information about accessing SWIFT through Cyberduck is provided on the :ref:`cyberduck <cyberduck>` page.

 Libraries
 ---------